 - Your document will begin to upload and let you know once it is completed.
 You can modify the name of the upload at this point.

-Step 2: Create a link to share your PDF
+Step 2: Create a passcode-protected link to share your PDF

 When you create a sharing link for the PDF you’ve just uploaded, you’ll be able to specify whether you want to require an email to view and allow downloading.
 If you click “Show advanced options”, you’ll also be able to add an expiration date for the link and passcode protect the PDF.

-You can then copy and share your link in an email!
+You can then copy and share your link to your PDF in an email!

 (Note: If you intend to track the engagement and forwarding of this link, you’ll want to create one link per account, lead, or individual with whom you’re sharing your PDF.
 More on that later!)